17 Dec 2018

 Australia’s standing as a global leader in sustainable property has been strengthened with new commitments to zero net carbon emissions from a trio of top property companies.

-The Green Building Council of Australia (GBCA) has welcomed pledges from Dexus, Cbus Property and Nightingale Apartments to the World Green Building Council's global Net Zero Carbon Buildings Commitment, which challenges organisations to achieve ambitious net-zero operating carbon emissions across their portfolios by 2030.
+The Green Building Council of Australia (GBCA) has welcomed pledges from Dexus, Cbus Property and Nightingale Housing to the World Green Building Council's global Net Zero Carbon Buildings Commitment, which challenges organisations to achieve ambitious net-zero operating carbon emissions across their portfolios by 2030.

 GBCA CEO Romilly Madew congratulated the companies for signing up to the global standard.